semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 ### General recommendations

 - Use FeaturePopover only to display promotional or training information. **The purpose of FeaturePopover is to emphasize a function and/or explain why the user needs it, as well as to give reasons to use it.**
-- Remember the user path and the context, in which he will see FeaturePopover.
+- Remember the user path and the context, in which they will see FeaturePopover.
 Show FeaturePopover ad hoc and do not overload the message with unnecessary information.
 - Always allow the user to close FeaturePopover.
-Do not force the user to use a feature if he does not need it now.
+Do not force the user to use a feature if they do not need it now.
 - Write briefly and concisely.
 The information in FeaturePopover should not exceed the minimum required to start using the function.
 Move additional step-by-step instructions to `Info` icons, fake links and so on.
 Yes, your new feature is very cool, but keep your temper in check. 😏
 - Make sure that FeaturePopover does not cover important information that the user needs in the context of use.